spencerdavidii/Network-Router-Security-Configuration-Lab-/README.md

 * Command-Line Interface (CLI) – Used to enter commands for configuring routers and switches

-* PCs, Switch, and Router (virtual) – Basic network components used to test and apply configurations
+* Routers – Basic network components used to test and apply configurations

 ###  Skills Learned
 * Learned how to set hostnames to identify devices on a network